energywebfoundation/origin/docs/exchange-guides/my-orders.md

 ![exchange-myorders-asks-askdetail](../images/exchange/exchange-myorders-asks-askdetail.png)

- If you select "View Market", you will be navigated to the [Market](./view-market.md#market) form with the filters populated for this ask.
+ If you select 'View Market', you will be navigated to the [Market](./view-market.md#market) form with the filters populated for this ask.

  ![exchange-myorders-ask-viewmarket](../images/exchange/exchange-myorders-ask-viewmarket.png)